TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 2. Telehealth practices:

-- The rise of telehealth has created opportunities for virtual preceptorships, especially in specialties such as mental health and chronic disease management, offering a flexible learning environment while expanding access to diverse patient care.
+The rise of telehealth has created opportunities for virtual preceptorships, including those in outpatient and acute care settings, especially in specialties such as mental health and chronic disease management.
+These telehealth preceptorships offer a flexible learning environment while expanding access to diverse patient care.

 3. Private practices: